garbled1/gnhast/README.md

 Finally, it's distributed.
 Each collector runs on a machine, and gnhastd runs on a machine.
 The machines do not have to be the same machine.
-Perhaps you wish to run the core gnhastd on a big server with a massive UPS, but you want to run the insteon co llector on a Raspberry PI next to a power outlet in the laundry room.
+Perhaps you wish to run the core gnhastd on a big server with a massive UPS, but you want to run the insteon collector on a Raspberry PI next to a power outlet in the laundry room.
 Maybe you have a dedicated machine running Cacti, and you want to run the rrd collector locally there.
 Gnhast lets you do all this.